Valentina Höll

 Valentina "Vali" Höll (born 11 December 2001) is an Austrian professional downhill mountain biker.

-She is a four-time UCI Downhill World Champion (2022 – 2025) and four-time UCI Mountain Bike World Cup overall winner (2021, 2023, 2024, 2025).

-Known for her precision, flow, and composure under pressure, Höll is considered one of the most dominant riders in modern women’s downhill.
+She is a four-time UCI Downhill World Champion (2022–2025) and four-time UCI Mountain Bike World Cup overall winner (2021, 2023, 2024, and 2025).
+Known for her precision, flow, and composure under pressure, Höll is considered one of the most dominant riders in modern women's downhill.

 Early life

 Höll was born in Salzburg, Austria, and raised near the resort town of Saalbach-Hinterglemm.
 Surrounded by alpine terrain, she began mountain biking at age 12 and soon displayed natural downhill skill.

-In 2016 she was signed by the YT Mob development program while still in secondary school, marking one of the earliest professional youth contracts in downhill history.
+In 2016, she was signed by the YT Mob development program while still in secondary school, marking one of the earliest professional youth contracts in downhill history.

-Junior career (2017 – 2019)
+Junior career (2017–2019)

-Höll’s junior results were unprecedented.

-In 2018 she won every round of the UCI Junior World Cup and captured the Junior World Championship in Lenzerheide, Switzerland.
+Höll's junior results were unprecedented.
+In 2018, she won every round of the UCI Junior World Cup and captured the Junior World Championship in Lenzerheide, Switzerland.
 She repeated both titles in 2019 at Mont-Sainte-Anne, Canada, completing two perfect junior seasons and finishing unbeaten at World Cup level.

 Elite career

 2021 – Rookie breakthrough

 After pandemic delays postponed her elite debut, Höll entered the 2021 season with the RockShox Trek Race Team.

-She secured multiple podiums and swept both finals at Snowshoe, West Virginia, earning the **2021 UCI World Cup Overall** in her rookie year at age 19.
+She secured multiple podiums and swept both finals at Snowshoe, West Virginia, earning the 2021 UCI World Cup Overall in her rookie year at age 19.

-2022 – 2025 Dominance
+2022–2025 dominance

-From 2022 onward Höll has remained unbeaten at the World Championships and repeatedly topped the overall standings:
+From 2022 onward, Höll has remained unbeaten at the World Championships and repeatedly topped the overall standings: